Distributed drive system

 Free motor selection

 Because the inverter is separate from the motor, the user is free to select the actuator best suited to his drive solution.
-This is probably the best type of installation, especially for the linear and torque motors that are becoming more and more prevalent.
+This type of installation is particularly well suited for the increasingly prevalent linear and torque motors.
 It prevents the properties of the motor from being negatively influenced, and the maximum possible dynamics remain available throughout.

 Homogeneous and compatible

-ACOPOSmulti65 8CVI inverters are usually connected using a hybrid cable by simply arranging the individual modules in a line structure.
-The demands placed on using a hybrid cable in this way are many.
-In addition to its main tasks of supplying energy and handling network communication, other aspects such as connector technology, manageability and bending radius also need to be taken into consideration.
-The sum of these demands results in a reasonable maximum cable diameter, but it ultimately limits the available maximum current for supplying the ACOPOSmulti65 8CVI inverters in this line structure.
+ACOPOSremote 8CVI inverters are usually connected via a hybrid cable by simply arranging the individual modules in a line structure.
+This type of arrangement places a number of demands on the hybrid cable.
+In addition to its main tasks of supplying energy and handling network communication, other aspects such as connector technology, manageability and flex radius also need to be taken into consideration.
+The sum of these demands results in a practical limit to the cable diameter, which in turn limits the maximum current available to supply the ACOPOSremote 8CVI inverters in this line structure.

-In applications where this maximum current is not sufficient, the necessary power must be provided in another way, made available to a remote location on-site and then redistributed from there.
-It is for these situations that the 8CVE remote connection box has been developed.
+In applications where this maximum current is insufficient, the necessary power must be provided in another way, made available to a remote location on-site and then redistributed from there.
+This is where the 8CVE remote connection box comes in.

 Robust and flexible

-Like the ACOPOmulti65, the 8CVE remote connection box is designed with IP65 protection so it can be mounted directly on the machine.
-Its robust housing makes it ideal for use in tough environmental conditions.
-This allows the user to flexibly adapt the device's location to the requirements of the respective application.
+Like the ACOPOSremote, the 8CVE remote connection box is designed with IP65 protection so it can be mounted directly on the machine.
+The robust housing makes it ideal for use in tough environments and gives the user the freedom to position the device wherever it best serves the application at hand.

 Separate cable routing means more free space

 Not only that, but it's also possible to use standard cables to implement alternative solutions such as transferring energy using slip rings.
-This provides the user with the flexibility to work with conventional connector technology while still being able to operate the remote servo drive technology.
+This provides the user with the flexibility to work with conventional connector technology while still being able to use remote servo drive technology.